-A lot of press brake operators get very confused when they’re setting the stroke data (or the Y-axis data) in the press brake controller, especially for the old type press brake.
+A lot of press brake operators become bewildered when they are adjusting the stroke data (or Y-axis data) on the press brake controller, especially for older models.
+They are unsure of the correct press brake stroke to set, leading them to resort to trial and error.
+This is not an efficient solution.

-Here I gonna show you how to calculate press brake stroke length with exact formula.
+In this article, I will demonstrate how to accurately calculate the press brake stroke length using a specific formula.

-Firstly, please see below the schematic diagram.
-I will take the data on it as an example.
+Please refer to the schematic diagram below.
+I will use the data from it as an example.

 And the formula to calculate press brake stroke is: